 The Group’s profit/loss liabilities have been decentralised in line with its governance model and its 5 business areas.
 There is a central finance function, but several financial tasks have been decentralised and are handled down the line.
 Monthly profit/loss reports are prepared centrally and follow-up is received from the boards of group subsidiaries and external board members and as a result of in-house evaluation processes.

 REMUNERATION OF THE BOARD OF DIRECTORS

 The remuneration of Board members is determined annually for the next 12 months by the General Meeting.
-In 2014 the total amount of remuneration paid to the Board amounted to NOK 985.000.

 Performance-related directors’ fees are not used.